xblondel-uf/thumbnail-service/README.md

 - I added JSDoc on most functions and methods when needed.
 I know that some people may consider them unnecessary, whereas others may consider them absolutely mandatory.
 It is essentially a convention with pros and cons.

 - The application end-to-end tests (`src/__tests__/app.test.ts`) are rather complex: We add two routes to the application on the fly, one to download the PDF and the other exposing the webhook, and we need to coordinate uploads, hook calls and fetching, which complexify the tests.

-- The model tests (`src/models/__tests__/PdfThumbnails.test.ts`) make heavy use of a `sleep` function, to avoid having two insertions in the same millisecond, which ensures a strict order when fetching the data (if two urls are in the same millisecond, we may return one or the other first).

 - There is no security, and no sanity checks of the various URLs that are received (download and webhook), which is a disputable practice would the API be exposed to the Internet.